sentry07/vscode-amx-netlinx/README.md

 ## Extension Settings

 This extension contributes the following settings:
+For locations, please use the double \ between folder names.

 * `netlinx.compilerLocation`: sets the path of the Netlinx compiler.
-Can be set to a custom path via the user settings.
-Please use the double \ to specify directory paths.
 * `netlinx.helpLocation`: sets the path of the Netlinx reference guide.
-Can be set to a custom path via the user settings.
-Please use the double \ to specify directory paths.
 * `netlinx.diagLocation`: sets the path of the Netlinx Diagnostics program.
-Can be set to a custom path via the user settings.
-Please use the double \ to specify directory paths.
 * `netlinx.ftLocation`: sets the path of the Netlinx File Transfer utility.
-Can be set to a custom path via the user settings.
-Please use the double \ to specify directory paths.
 * `netlinx.terminalLocation`: sets path of the default windows cmd.exe.
-Can be set to a custom path via the user settings.
-Please use the double \ to specify directory paths.
+* `netlinx.includesLocation`: sets path of global Netlinx includes folder.
+Separate multiple paths with semicolons(;).
+* `netlinx.libraryLocation`: sets path of global Netlinx libraries folder.
+Separate multiple paths with semicolons(;).
+* `netlinx.modulesLocation`: sets path of global Netlinx modules folder.
+Separate multiple paths with semicolons(;).

 ## Keybindings and Menus